Texas mayor quits after calling residents ‘lazy’ and 'weak' amid power outages from storm - KVIA

 Texas mayor quits after calling residents ‘lazy’ and ‘weak’ amid power outages from storm

-COLORADO CITY, Texas -- The mayor of this Texas town of about 4,000 people stepped down Tuesday in the wake of a controversial social media post in which he said residents without electricity and water are "lazy" and "weak," adding that local government and utility services owned them "nothing," ABC affiliate KTXS reported.
+COLORADO CITY, Texas -- The mayor of this Texas town of about 4,000 people stepped down Tuesday in the wake of a controversial social media post in which he said residents without electricity and water due to a winter storm are "lazy" and "weak," adding that local government and utility services owned them "nothing," ABC affiliate KTXS reported.

 Now-former Colorado City Mayor Tim Boyd called complaining constituents "socialist" and then told them: "the strong will survive and the weak will parish."